jhorzek/lesstimate/Readme.md

 #include <armadillo>
 #include "lesspar.h"

-// Implement linear regressions.
-You model must inherit from lesspar::model
-// and override the fit and gradients function. class linearRegressionModel : public lesspar::model
+// The model must inherit from lesspar::model and override the fit and gradients function. class linearRegressionModel : public lesspar::model
 {
 public: